Mi'ilya: British Mandate period

 In the 1922 census of Palestine conducted by the British Mandatory authorities, Mi'ilya had a population of 442 inhabitants; 429 Christians and 13 Muslims.
 Of the Christians, 3 were Orthodox, 2 Catholics and 424 Greek Catholic (Melchite).
-The population had increased in the 1931 census to 579; 553 Christians, 25 Muslims and 1 Druse, in a total of 138 houses.
+The population had increased in the 1931 census to 579; 553 Christians, 25 Muslims and 1 Druze, in a total of 138 houses.

 In the 1945 statistics, the population had increased to 900; 790 Christians and 110 Muslims, while the total land area was 29,084 dunams, according to an official land and population survey.
 Of this, 1,509 dunams were allocated for plantations and irrigable land, 2,883 for cereals, while 123 dunams were classified as built-up areas.

 State of Israel

 In the early part of 1948 the village suffered from food shortages and harassment from neighbouring Jewish areas.
 It was captured by the Israel Defense Forces during Operation Hiram at the end of October.
 After a short fight, most of population fled into the countryside.
 The following day the local IDF commander allowed them to return to their homes.
 This was one of the few occasions when villagers were allowed back into their villages after they had left.
-In January 1949 some villagers from Mi'ilya were expelled to Jenin, they complained of being robbed by Israeli soldiers whilst being deported.
+In January 1949 some villagers from Mi'ilya were expelled to Jenin; they complained of being robbed by Israeli soldiers whilst being deported.
 The Ministry for Minority Affairs reported that a further 25 villagers were expelled in March being suspected of passing information to the enemy.
 Mi'ilya was recognized as a local council in 1957.
 The Arab population remained under martial law until 1966.

+Demographics

+In 2022, 99.8% of the population was Christian, 0.1% was Druze and 0.1% was Muslim.